mapeditor/tiled/docs/manual/using-templates.rst

    :ref:`template group format <templategroup-format>` does not support referring to such tilesets.

-The templates View
+The Templates View
 ------------------

-Working with templates is done through the templates view.
-The templates view is divided into two parts, the left part is a tree view that shows the loaded template groups and their templates, the right part shows a preview of the selected template.
+Working with templates is done through the Templates View.
+The Templates View is divided into two parts, the left part is a tree view that shows the loaded template groups and their templates, the right part shows a preview of the selected template.